TradeTrust/tradetrust-website/cms/carousel/home-carousel.md

     backgroundImage: /static/uploads/home-map.png
   - title: White Paper
     subheader: UN/CEFACT White Paper eDATA Verifiable Credentials for Cross Border Trade
+    description: >
-    description: Learn more about this technology method that underpins how TradeTrust deals with verifiable documents!
+      Learn more about this technology method that underpins how TradeTrust deals with verifiable documents!

+      *also available on the website of United Nations Economic Commission for Europe (UNECE)
     buttonDownload:
       label: Download Now
       file: /static/uploads/white-paper-verifiable-credentials-CBT.pdf